 If you are awarded the EV Event Pass, EV will load $75 onto your Commodore Card that can be used to purchase tickets for on-campus events.
-This includes concerts, such as Quake and Rites of Spring, cultural showcases, and other student organization events.
+This includes concerts, such as Commodore Quake and Rites of Spring, cultural showcases, and other student organization events.

 You can purchase a ticket to any event that is hosted by a registered student organization or university programs.
 This includes tickets to Commodore Quake, Lights on the Lawn, and Rites of Spring.

 You can buy one ticket per event with your funds.
 You are not allowed to purchase tickets for other people

 Funds are first deducted from your Event Pass balance.
 If you do not have sufficient funds, the remaining balance is deducted from your Commodore Cash balance.

 You can check your Event Pass balance using the GET app or on the Commodore Card website.